gengjia0214/AIRoti/dataset.md

 Egg-carrying (fertilized) rotifer and non-egg-carrying (unfertilized) rotifer can be easily recognized with human eyes.
 However, it becomes tedious and inefficient when hundreds of rotifers under the microscope need to be recognized and counted.
-For commercial scale fish farm where many different batches of rotifer culture are maintained at the same time, a live feed specialist could spend hours just in counting the rotifer samples.
+For commercial scale fish farm where many batches of rotifer culture are maintained at the same time, a live feed specialist could spend hours just in counting the rotifer samples.

 <a id='fig1'>